InSAR: How Satellites Measure Millimeter Ground Movement from 700 km Up

 - No fringes: No detectable deformation (or complete decorrelation)

 The direction of the color cycle (e.g., blue→green→red) indicates whether the ground moved toward or away from the satellite.
 Convention varies by software, so always check the sign convention.
+If you're still getting comfortable with radar imagery in general, our practical guide to reading SAR images covers the amplitude side of the story.

 High coherence areas: